HussainAther/philosophy/causality/emergence.md

 of electrical engineering concepts from electrodynamics, emergence of chirality as a classical observable from quantum mechanics, emergence of diffusion and friction of a quantum particle in a thermal medium, emergence of hydrodynamic properties from many-particle theory.

+If descriptions at L and H are well established, as it is the case in the preceding example, formally precise interlevel relations can be set up fairly straightforwardly.
+The situation becomes more challenging, though, when no such established descriptions are available, e.g. in cognitive neuroscience or consciousness studies, where relations between neural and mental descriptions are considered.
+Even there, contextual emergence has been proven viable for the construction of emergent mental states (e.g., the identification of neural correlates of conscious states).
+That brain activity provides necessary but not sufficient conditions for mental states, which is a key feature of contextual emergence, becomes increasingly clear even among practicing neuroscientists.